Mastering how to build a knowledge base: A complete guide

 • Embrace Bullet Points and Numbered Lists: When you have a list of features, items, or steps, format them.
 It’s a powerful visual cue that tells the reader, "Hey, pay attention, this is important!"

 Think from your user's perspective.
 They’re hunting for a specific answer.
 Making that answer jump off the page is half the battle.
-If you're looking for more tips, our article on the best practices for documentation has some fantastic advice.
+If you're looking for more tips, our article on the has some fantastic advice.

 Show, Don’t Just Tell with Visuals